-The Second Edition of the letters S- and Z- has now been published online!
+The Second Edition of the letter T– has now been published online!

-Over the last two years this section of the dictionary was revised exhaustively and expanded dramatically.
-It now consists of 2,480 substantive entries (including 7,361 senses and subsenses, 16,450 dated citations and 1,957 locutions), together with 4,623 cross-reference entries.
+Over the last three years this section of the dictionary was revised exhaustively and expanded dramatically.
+There are now 1,805 substantive entries under T- (that is 637 more than in the first edition!), providing 6,984 senses and subsenses, 15,380 dated citations and 2,958 locutions (almost tripling the contents of T- as it was in AND1).

 Anglo-Norman is the name usually given to the kind of French brought over to England by the conquerors in 1066, then later exported to Wales, Scotland and Ireland.
 Initially it shared most of its vocabulary, grammar, and pronunciation with the medieval French of the mainland.
 Later, it began to develop characteristics of its own.